shadowguardian507-irl/emoncms-graph/readme.md

-# Graph with Group support

-This fork is part of the development of the [Groups module](https://github.com/emoncms/group/) and will allow users in a group to show in a the same graph feeds from the members of the group.

 # Graph

 A versatile graphing module for emoncms.
 This module is designed to replace the default data viewer in emoncms and is loaded when a feed view button is clicked.